MSBeni/SmartContactTracing_Chained/README.md

 ## Data Extraction
 The data extraction process consist of different steps mainly focus on the determining the users' location in the environment.
 The tables users and locations are created in this section.
 As can be seen in the below figures the data related to each user and their location based on the date, time and their id is saved in the locations table.
 The position data is calculated based on the localization framework comprehensively discussed in both in this repository and the related paper.
+The approach is designed in a way that each user as a node in the blockchain network, will have its own local database and the query will be made through each users contact information.
+For the sake of simplicity, since the whole network is going to be tested in one system as a POC one DB is defined and used.
 ![Alt text](./images/locations_table_sample.png)
 ![Alt text](./images/users_table_sample.png)
 ## Database Configuration